l241025097/local_dify_plugin/local_mineru/GUIDE.md

 ```

 you will get a `plugin.difypkg` file, that's all, you can submit it to the Marketplace now, look forward to your Plugin being listed!

-## User Privacy Policy

-Please fill in the privacy policy of the plugin if you want to make it published on the Marketplace, refer to [PRIVACY.md](PRIVACY.md) for more details.